 In short, university is a major life change that can end up being a blow to the confidence until you get your feet back under you.
-Here are a few strategies you can follow to help speed the assimilation process.
+Here are a few Pre-University Confidence Boosters that you can follow to help speed the assimilation process.

 Acquire Real-Life Skills